Alex01234/NLP_with_XAI/README.md

 ## Generating explanations with SHAP
 ---

 Note: This code is based upon an original code by myself (Alexander Dolk) and Hjalmar Davidsen.
-The [original code](https://github.com/Alex01234/MastersThesis/) was used for our Master thesis at Stockholm University, and for our [published article](https://ecp.ep.liu.se/index.php/shi/article/view/456).
+The [original code](https://github.com/Alex01234/MastersThesis/) was used for our Master thesis at Stockholm University, and for our [published academic article](https://ecp.ep.liu.se/index.php/shi/article/view/456).